Balancing Statistical and Computational Precision: A General Theory and Applications to Sparse Regression: Examples

-All computations are conducted with \texttt{MATLAB}\textsuperscript{\textregistered} and are run on an E5-2640 \texttt{Intel}\textsuperscript{\textregistered} \texttt{Xeon}\textsuperscript{\textregistered} CPU (2.50GHz).
-FOS is implemented using the \texttt{SPAMS} package~\cite{BJMO11} coded in \texttt{C++}.
-We compare with two LassoCV implementations: First, we implement LassoCV analogously to FOS using the \texttt{SPAMS} package and a 10-fold Cross-Validation with warm starts.
-This implementation, called \lcvs\ in the following, is the most appropriate one for comparisons with the FOS implementation.
-However, much work has gone into efficient implementations of LassoCV.
-Therefore, we also use the well-known \texttt{glmnet} package~\cite{Hastie10} and call the corresponding implementation~\lcvg.
+All computations are conducted with \texttt{MATLAB}\textsuperscript{\textregistered} and are run on an Intel Core(TM) i5-3470 CPU(3.20GHz). \fos\ and \grfos\ are implemented using the \texttt{SPAMS} package~\citep{BJMO11} coded in \texttt{C++}, which uses the duality gap as the convergence criterion.
+The frequency for checking the duality gap is set to every 1 iteration in the optimization function. \fos\ is compared with two lassoCV implementations: First, lassoCV is implemented analogously to \fos\ using the \texttt{SPAMS} package and a 10-fold Cross-Validation with warm starts.
+This implementation, called $\lcvs$ in the following, is the most appropriate one for comparisons with the \fos\ implementation.
+However, much work has gone into efficient implementations of lassoCV.
+Therefore, we also use the well-known \texttt{glmnet} package~\citep{Hastie10} and call the corresponding implementation~\lcvg.
 However, these results must be treated with reservation, because \texttt{glmnet} cannot be calibrated to the same convergence criterion as our implementation.
 More precisely, the convergence criterion in \texttt{glmnet} needs to be specified in terms of maximum change in the objective, which does not coincide with the criterion in our algorithm and with the convergence of the estimator itself as needed in the theory.
-One could also argue that comparing FOS with \lcvg\ is not fair in any case, because \texttt{glmnet} exploits additional geometric properties of the Lasso (such as screening rules).
+One could also argue that comparing \fos\ with \lcvg\ is not fair in any case, because \texttt{glmnet} exploits additional geometric properties of the \lasso\ (such as screening rules).
 These additional properties could also be used in our scheme, but their implementation is deferred to future work.
-However, we demonstrate that even in its current version, FOS can outperform both \lcvs\ and~\lcvg.
+In any case, we demonstrate that even in its current version, \fos\ can outperform both \lcvs\ and~\lcvg.
+For SCAD and MCP, we use the \texttt{SparseReg} toolbox~\citep{Zhou12}.
+The tuning parameters that balance the fitting and penalty are set via Cross-Validation.
+However, SCAD and MCP each also contain a second tuning parameter that determines the shape of the penalty: for SCAD, it is set to 3.7, which minimizes the Bayes risk; for MCP, it is set to 1, the default value in the \texttt{SparseReg} toolbox. \grlassocv\ is implemented analogously to \grfos, using the \texttt{SPAMS} package and a 10-fold Cross-Validation with warm starts.